rancher/backup-restore-operator/README.md

 ## Description

-The Backup and Restore Operator provides the ability to back up and restore the Rancher application running on any Kubernetes cluster.
+TThe Backup and Restore Operator provides the ability to back up and restore the Rancher application running on any Kubernetes cluster.

 ### Use Cases
 - Performing a backup before upgrading Rancher and restoring after a failed upgrade.